cbuchner1/CudaMiner/README.txt

 >>> Example command line options, advanced use <<<

-cudaminer.exe -d 0,1,2 -i 1,0,0 -l auto,S27x3,28x4 -C 0,0,1
+cudaminer.exe -d 0,1,2 -i 1,0,0 -l auto,S27x3,28x4 -C 0,2,1
 -o http://ltc.kattare.com:9332 -O myworker.1:mypass

-I tells cudaminer to use devices 0,1 and 2.
-Because I have the monitor attached to device 0, I set that device to run in interactive mode and to be fully responsive for desktop use while mining.
+I tell cudaminer to use devices 0,1 and 2.
+Because I have the monitor attached to device 0, I set that device to run in interactive mode so it is fully responsive for desktop use while mining.

-Device 1 will use kernel launch configuration S27x3, device 2 uses 28x4,
-but device 0 performs autotune for interactive mode because I explicitly set it to auto.
+Device 0 performs autotune for interactive mode because I explicitly set it to auto.
+Device 1 will use kernel launch configuration S27x3 and device 2 uses 28x4.

-I turn on the use of the texture cache for Device 1, and off for the other devices.
+I turn on the use of the texture cache to 2D for device 1, 1D for device 2 and off for the other devices.

 The given -o/-O settings mine on Burnside's pool, on which I happen to have an account.